pkuderov/stelarc/README.md

 > *Spatio-TEmporal Learning And Recursive Computing*
 > *(Named in homage to the performance artist Stelarc)*

-`Stelarc` is a biologically inspired, memory-driven vision agent for the `oculr` environment.
+`Stelarc` is a biologically inspired, memory-driven vision agent.
 It actively explores visual scenes by moving its gaze, remembering what it saw, and learning to perceive over time.

 Key ideas: